 Image via Essence of the Desert

 The FDA actually says it is okay for things like maggots, rodent hairs, fruit flies and parasites to be in our food.
 But don't worry - they regulate the amount.
 For instance, the FDA allows up to 15 fruit fly eggs and one or more maggots per 100 grams of tomato sauce.
 Come on guys, it's only 1 maggot.
 That's cool, right?

 The bliss point is the precise amount of sweetness that makes food and drink most enjoyable.
 This term was coined in the 1970s by a Boston mathematician named Joseph Balintfy, who used computer modeling to predict eating behavior.
 The concept has obsessed the food industry ever since so they can keep us hooked.
 Tricky, tricky!

 Are you picking up what I'm putting down?
 If you want to look and feel your best, it is so important to eat clean!
-Make small changes over time to incorporate real food into your diet and work on decreasing your junk food intake one day at a time.
-Remember: ultimatly you are the one who decides what you buy, how much you eat and ultimately how you feel.
+Make small changes over time to incorporate real food into your diet and work on decreasing your processed food intake one day at a time.
+Remember: you are the one who decides what you buy, how much you eat and ultimately how you feel.